SpringForAll/spring-cloud-digital-sign/README.md

 ## how to use

 * build maven project and push them into docker by running "build-images.sh"

+    plz pay attention , you need install digital-sign-engine first . (if not , maven will report an error that no denpendency find . )

+        cd digital-sign-engine

+        mvn install

 * running project by using docker-compose :